Effects of the Chernobyl disaster: Childhood exposure

-Ukraine, Belarus and parts of Russia were exposed to radiation after the Chernobyl disaster in 1986, but prior to the disaster the number of children affected by thyroid cancer was relatively low globally.
-Every year about, "0.1–2.2 individuals per million of all aged under 15 years old world wide" were affected by thyroid cancer.
+Ukraine, Belarus and parts of Russia were exposed to radiation after the Chernobyl disaster in 1986, but prior to the disaster, the number of children affected by thyroid cancer was relatively low globally.
+Every year, about 0.1–2.2 individuals per million of all ages under 15 years old worldwide are affected by thyroid cancer.
 Research has shown after the Chernobyl disaster the level of thyroid cancer, particularly in children near the radiation exposure, increased.
 Although iodine-131 has a short half-life compared to other radioactive isotopes, iodine-131 made its way through the food chain through a milk-to-consumer pathway.
 95% of iodine-131 was ingested through milk after the disaster.
 Communities were unaware of the contamination deposited in soil and the transforming capabilities of radiation into other food sources.
 Children also absorbed radiation after drinking milk.

-The absorption rate discovered in children has also shown to be inversely proportional to age.
+The absorption rate discovered in children has also been shown to be inversely proportional to age.

 There is a high rate of thyroid cancer among children less than 15 years old who were exposed to the radiation after the disaster and an increasing level of dosage as age decreases.
 This inverse proportion could be explained by the way in which children absorb iodine-131.
-Children have smaller thyroid glands compared to adults and have a different dosage response after the ingestion of iodine-131.
+Children have smaller thyroid glands compared to adults and exhibit a different dosage response after ingesting iodine-131.
 A cohort study conducted in 2013 discovered a similar trend between age and dosage response.
-The cohort was composed of 12,000 participants, all of which were exposed to the radiation in Belarus and reported to be under the age of 18 at the time of the exposure.
+The cohort consisted of 12,000 participants, all of whom were exposed to radiation in Belarus and reported to be under the age of 18 at the time of exposure.